Written by Tenley Haraldson.

 - Select the low-spin setting.

-- Set the machine for an extra rinse cycle (especially if you pretreated stains).
+- Set the machine for an extra rinse cycle (especially after pretreating stains).

 - Use cold or warm water.
-Depending on where you live – and the season – aim for water temperatures between 50º-80ºF
+Aim for water temperatures that fall somewhere between 50º and 80ºF

-Can I Put My Dress Shirts in the Dryer?
+Can You Put Dress Shirts in the Dryer?

-Heat alone doesn’t shrink shirts: It’s the combination of high heat and overdrying that can shrink, damage, and even burn the fabric.
-No one wants that, so be sure to:
+It’s the combination of high heat and overdrying that leads to shrinkage, damage, and even burns.
+Always be sure to:

 - Consult the shirt’s care tag for instructions.